 HMO Blue toll free phone number to call is shown on your ID card.
-You can call this number 24 hours a day, 7 days a week.
 (Your health plan will cover one follow up visit outside of your service area if you need it.
 This one follow up visit does not need prior approval from Blue Cross Blue Shield HMO Blue as long as you are still outside of your service area when you receive these services.)